kirbykevinson/kirbykevinson.gitlab.io/content/journal/projects/lost-or-unlisted.md

 alantutorial parody, where I just sit in the bathtub and do ridiculous shit with an extremely autistic voice.
 Only a single backup was made, and it's probably been lost.

-## 2019: photos from a trip to Moscow

-It was a nice trip, but I was an idiot and didn't back up the photos.
-I was able to recover some of them in shitty quality, but I'm not sure if I should share them.